Pedro-CAB/DDJD-Demo/README.md

 - [ ] Minimum of 2 type of Obstacles
 - [ ] Score
 ## Game Mechanics
+In Path of Excellence, your objective is to guide a bunch of students through their journey during a college exam.
+By assigning Actions and Effects to them, you give them abilities they can use in order to arrive the end of the exam without dooming themselves!
+Help them find the best path to a good grade, prevent them of falling prey to dangerous traps and do it as fast as you can, as you help these students trail their path to excellence!
 ### Side View
 Path of Excelence will be developed in 2D, with a side view perspective similar to a platformer.
 Besides the level and the students, there will also be a GUI with the Actions/Effects you can apply to the Students and information about:
 	- How many students are alive